 Transfer success to major in Biology

 Junhong Chen (Nick) is a 4th semester Biology major.
-Before starting at Pine Manor College, he completed Kings' Undergraduate Preparation and High School Completion Programs.
+Before starting at Pine Manor College, he completed Kings' Go: Prepared [Undergraduate Preparation] and High School Completion Programs.

 For all four semesters at PMC, he maintained high honors on the Dean's List, participated in various extracurricular activities, and worked closely with his progression advisor.
 Junhong has now been accepted to two US Top 100 Universities, the University of Rochester (ranked #33) and University of Massachusetts – Amherst (#70).